1. Car Reviews

 If you like to do things differently, the Genesis GV60 could be the electric car for you.
 There's a clear appeal to having a car delivered to your door, while its exclusivity means you're sure to get the neighbours talking.
 While the GV60 has bags of personality, it's not different for the sake of being different, building on the Hyundai Ioniq 5 and Kia EV6's excellent foundations with a long range and impressive interior.

 If you're in the market for an electric SUV, you could do a lot worse than consider the Genesis GV60's platform sharers in the form of the Hyundai Ioniq 5 and Kia EV6.
-Its size also pitches it against the Volkswagen ID.5 and Ford Mustang Mach-E, while its premium price tag also brings the Volvo C40 Recharge, BMW iX1, Audi Q4 e-tron and Mercedes EQA into the fray.
+Its size also pitches it against the Volkswagen ID.5 and Ford Mustang Mach-E, while its premium price tag also brings the Volvo EC40, BMW iX1, Audi Q4 e-tron and Mercedes EQA into the fray.

 Comfort and design: Genesis GV60 interior

-Genesis GV60 Review 2024
+Genesis GV60 Review: interior

 If you’re a fan of minimalism, you might not be hugely enamoured with the Genesis GV60’s interior.
-There are buttons everywhere – shortcut buttons for the nav; buttons for your heated seats; we even counted no fewer than 12 buttons on the steering wheel controlling everything from the lane guidance systems to answering a phone call.
+There are buttons everywhere: shortcut buttons for the nav; buttons for your heated seats; we even counted no fewer than 12 buttons on the steering wheel controlling everything from the lane guidance systems to answering a phone call.

 Generally, the Genesis GV60 looks and feels exceptionally well finished.
 There are lots of soft-touch finishes, while the lounge-like interior of the GV60 Premium feels more John Lewis than Ikea.
 It's an inviting place to be.

 Rear passengers get dedicated cup holders built into their door panels, making up for the small door pockets further down.
-There's also an armrest which folds out of the middle seat with two further cup holders, just in case you're transporting particularly thirsty passengers.
+There's also an armrest that folds out of the middle seat with two further cup holders, just in case you're transporting particularly thirsty passengers.

 At 432 litres, boot space in the Genesis GV60 is pretty good.
-It’s a very wide boot with a large opening, although it is quite high – something to bear in mind if you’re expecting to load heavy or bulky items.
-There’s a false floor with some extra storage underneath for keeping your cables while there's also a compact 'frunk' providing some extra storage under the bonnet at the front.
+It’s a very wide boot with a large opening, although it is quite high, something to bear in mind if you’re expecting to load heavy or bulky items.
+There’s a false floor with some extra storage underneath for keeping your cables, while there's also a compact 'frunk' providing some extra storage under the bonnet at the front.

 Handling and ride quality: What is the Genesis GV60 like to drive?

-Genesis GV60 Review 2024
+Genesis GV60 Review: driving

 Based on the same E-GMP platform as the Kia EV6 and Hyundai Ioniq 5, the Genesis GV60 is available in two- or four-wheel drive form with a choice of three different power outputs.